eosasia/eos-desktop/README.md

 Clone the Repository and run `npm install` and `npm run electron-build` to start the application.
 Maximize window for best user experience.

 ![alt text](src/assets/images/eos-screenshot.png)

+## Contribute
+Building EOS Desktop takes a lot of hard work and time.
+If you want to see contribute to the development of EOS Desktop you can send EOS to account name: `eosdesktopio`.